woodgern/confusables/README.md

 along with other methods of matching characters.

 This package can be used for any application where detecting words using any unexpected characters to pass filters is required.
-This could include be finding fake website names, analyzing or normalizing text data, or even detecting attempts to get past a profanity filter.
+This could include finding malicious fake website names, analyzing or normalizing text data, or even detecting attempts to get past a profanity filter.